simonheimlicher/heimlicher.com/content/transformation/why-okr-objectives-key-results-already-have-goals/index.md

 Photo by <a href="https://unsplash.com/photos/Wd3DG2ABwzE">Charles Deluvio</a> on <a href="https://unsplash.com/">Unsplash</a>

-[^practice-of-management]: Drucker, Peter, ‟The Practice of Management”, Harper, New York, 1954; Heinemann, London, 1955; revised edn, Butterworth-Heinemann, 2007
+[^practice-of-management]: Drucker, Peter, “The Practice of Management”, Harper, New York, 1954; Heinemann, London, 1955; revised edn, Butterworth-Heinemann, 2007

-[^what-is-strategy]: Porter, Michael E., ‟What Is Strategy?”, Harvard Business Review 74, no. 6 (November–December 1996): pp. 61–78
+[^what-is-strategy]: Porter, Michael E., “What Is Strategy?”, Harvard Business Review 74, no. 6 (November–December 1996): pp. 61–78